 Shark Bay attracts people for its unique natural amenity and coastal lifestyle.
 Bounded by water and limitless recreation opportunities, it's a natural paradise.
-At the same time, population growth and high levels of visitation have supported the expansion of essential health, education and community services including more than \$20 million of public investment in public amenity and facilities over the 2013 to 2016 period.
+At the same time, population growth and high levels of visitation have supported the expansion of essential health, education and community services including more than \$20 million of investment in public amenity and facilities over the 2013 to 2016 period.
 Combined with affordable coastal house and land prices and expanding employment opportunities, Denham has experienced an increasing permanent population over recent years.
 The resident population increased 7.4% between June 2011 and June 2016.
 Notably, the town has experienced significant growth in working adult and family population levels.
-Once known as a small fishing and pearling town, Denham has transformed into a coastal lifestyle and tourism destination which accommodates in excess of 2,500 persons during peak periods.
-Government investment has supported the expansion of education, health and community services and public amenities in recent years.
-Education Shark Bay School offers kindergarten to year 12 classes in Denham in a small school environment where all staff have strong knowledge of every student.
+Once regarded as a small fishing and pearling town, Denham has transformed into a coastal lifestyle and tourism destination which accommodates in excess of 2,500 persons during peak periods.
+Government investment has supported the expansion of education, health and community services, and public amenities in recent years.
+Education Shark Bay School offers kindergarten to year 12 classes in Denham in a small school environment where all staff have close knowledge of each student.
 The School of Isolated & Distance Education (SIDE) complements specialist facilities such as early childhood rooms, manual arts, home economics, science and art facilities.
 Enrolments at the school have increased 25% over the past five years.
 The school is complemented by education and training facilities at the Shark Bay Community Resource Centre which support distance learning opportunities.

 Shopping and Dining Options Denham is home to two supermarkets, conveniently located on Knight Terrace, providing options for grocery shopping needs.
-There is a range of quality accommodation options available in Denham.
-There are many bars and restaurants offering high quality food, with a focus on locally sourced seafood, such as The Boughshed, Shark Bay Hotel, Oceans Restaurant, Heritage Resort and the Old Pearler.
+There is a range of quality accommodation available in Denham.
+There are a variety of bars and restaurants offering high quality food, with a focus on locally sourced seafood, such as The Boughshed, Shark Bay Hotel, Oceans Restaurant, Heritage Resort and the Old Pearler.
 Health and Community Services Shark Bay has a complete suite of health services available to residents.
-With Silver Chain Medical Centre which offers general medical care from Monday to Friday, in addition to the St John Ambulance Service and Royal Flying Doctors service offering emergency care response.
-Denham Pharmacy provides pharmaceutical supplies, and completes medical prescriptions.
-The Shark Bay Community Resource Centre is a not-for-profit organisation supporting the region and striving to provide the community services that would be available in a metropolitan region.
+Silver Chain Medical Centre and regular doctor visits offer general medical care from Monday to Friday.
+In addition, the St John Ambulance Service and Royal Flying Doctors service offer emergency care response.
+Shark Bay Pharmacy provides pharmaceutical supplies, and fills medical prescriptions.
+The Shark Bay Community Resource Centre is a not-forprofit organisation supporting the area and strives to provide community programmes that are comparable to those in metropolitan areas.
 The Centre offers a range of community services, such as computer access, meeting room facilities, and training in the use of technology.
 The centre is also an agent of the Department of Human Services, providing Medicare, Centrelink, and Child Support administration services.
 Climate Shark Bay experiences a temperate climate, with an average max temperature of 29°C, which sits comfortably above the 25°C experienced in the Perth metropolitan area.
-Average annual rainfall in Shark Bay is relatively low at 210.7mm per year, which is significantly lower than the Perth metropolitan area, which is 727.5mm per year.
+Average annual rainfall in Shark Bay is relatively low at 210.7mm per year.
 Temperature Shark Bay Monthy Averages

 Recreation In addition to spectacular tourism offerings in this World Heritage listed area, Shark Bay boasts a multitude of recreation options.
-The \$7 million Shark Bay Sports and Recreation Centre, recently constructed in 2012, provides indoor multi-use courts, function rooms, and a state-of-the-art gymnasium.
-The Shark Bay Arts and Entertainers regularly hosts community events, such as live theatre, art workshops, exhibitions, and festivals.
+The \$7 million Shark Bay Sports and Recreation Centre, constructed in 2012, provides indoor multi-use courts, function rooms, and a state-of-the-art gymnasium.
+The Shark Bay Arts and Entertainers regularly host community events, such as live theatre, art workshops, exhibitions, and festivals.